liferooter/textpieces/README.md

 - Remove leading and trailing whitespaces
 - Sort and reverse sort lines
 - Reverse lines and whole text
-- Extendable with users written scripts and create custom tools
+- Extendable with user written scripts and create custom tools

 # Installation